Catatonia: What It Is, Warning Signs, Causes, and Treatment Approaches

 - Agitation: Agitation in catatonia is marked by excessive motor activity that seems to have no purpose or goal.
 The person paces, fidgets, or displays restlessness without responding to external requests to calm down.

-- Stereotypy: Stereotypy refers to repetitive, purposeless movements or behaviors, such as hand-flapping or rocking.
+- Stereotypy: Stereotypy refers to repetitive, purposeless movements or behaviours, such as hand-flapping or rocking.
 These actions are performed in a fixed, repetitive manner without clear motivation or cause.

 - Catalepsy: Catalepsy is a condition where the body becomes rigid and unresponsive, holding an awkward posture for extended periods.
 This symptom is a hallmark of catatonia and usually overlaps with immobility and posturing.